Indoor Garden Setup

 Supplies you need to get started with your indoor garden

-For many vegetables, the basics you need to get started are:
+For many vegetables, there are a few basics things you will need to get started are:

 Tips on finding the best natural sunlight for your plants